 Another consideration when becoming independent is the cost involved.
 Fortunately, the process of establishing a legal entity and other necessary steps can be done at a relatively low cost, without a significant upfront financial burden.
 This allows independent bankers to focus on building their business without being hindered by onerous financial constraints.

 How can Finalis help you?

 With a focus on providing world-class regulatory compliance support and legal resources, in a 100% cloud-based technology platform, Finalis is dedicated to helping independent investment bankers, placement agents, and M&A advisors achieve their goals and succeed in the industry.
-Finalis provides a platform supercharging dealmakers from start to finish on their deal life-cycle: from work flow, to deal flow, through funds flow.
+Finalis provides a platform supercharging dealmakers from start to finish on their deal life-cycle: from workflow, to connect, through ledger.

 Our team is handling over 1,000 active engagements globally, giving us valuable insights into a wide range of transaction structures, industries and geographies; and allowing us to provide individual bankers with the right advice to navigate any challenges they may face.

 By partnering with Finalis, you can have the assurance of a reliable partner who can guide you through the process.
 If you're an independent banker looking for a platform to cover your back-office needs and organize your transaction deal flow, contact us to learn how we can help.